turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 ## Structure of a Test

-Now that we understand the difference between Mocha and Chai, let's look at a test form top to bottom.
+Now that we understand the difference between Mocha and Chai, let's look at a test from top to bottom.

 There are three crucial pieces of a test:
 1. Setup